theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/using-bw-cube-component.md

 ### Selecting Measure (Key Figures), Dimensions and Properties
 When an object is selected, in the main main window of the component, there is a tree structure at the left hand-side.
 The tree structure represents the metadata of the query (or InfoProvider). <br>
 ![Query Structure](/img/content/xfa/xfa_cube-query-select.png){:class="img-responsive"}
-The first folder contains all the measures (key figures) (1).
-The following folders correspond to dimensions and often contain additional dimension properties (2). <br>
+The first directory contains all the measures (key figures) (1).
+The following directories correspond to dimensions and often contain additional dimension properties (2). <br>
 1. Select the key figures, dimensions, and properties for an extraction.
-2. Within the key figures folder, click the arrow to open the available units.
+2. Within the key figures directory, click the arrow to open the available units.
 Select a unit, if needed.
 3. Click **[Load live preview]** to display the output with data from BW.
 If a unit is selected (e.g., currency) the corresponding field is displayed in the preview.

 {: .box-note }